galaxyproject/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 >    >
 >    > > ### {% icon solution %} Answer
 >    > >
 >    > > 1.
 A. Grigoriadis.
-He competed in the 500 meters freestyle swiming event.
+He competed in the 500 meters freestyle swimming event.
 >    > >
 >    > {: .solution}
 >    {: .question}